Butterworth filter

 The frequency response plot from Butterworth's 1930 paper.

 The Butterworth filter is a type of signal processing filter designed to have a frequency response that is as flat as possible in the passband.
 It is also referred to as a maximally flat magnitude filter.
 It was first described in 1930 by the British engineer and physicist Stephen Butterworth in his paper entitled "On the Theory of Filter Amplifiers".

 Original paper

-Butterworth had a reputation for solving very complex mathematical problems thought to be 'impossible'.
 At the time, filter design required a considerable amount of designer experience due to limitations of the theory then in use.
 The filter was not in common use for over 30 years after its publication.
 Butterworth stated that:

 "An ideal electrical filter should not only completely reject the unwanted frequencies but should also have uniform sensitivity for the wanted frequencies".

 Such an ideal filter cannot be achieved, but Butterworth showed that successively closer approximations were obtained with increasing numbers of filter elements of the right values.
 At the time, filters generated substantial ripple in the passband, and the choice of component values was highly interactive.
 Butterworth showed that a low-pass filter could be designed whose gain as a function of frequency (i.e., the magnitude of its frequency response) is: